sampsyo/cs6120/content/blog/2022-05-23-vectorization/index.md

 Additionally, the algorithms that I implemented in this project were very simple.
 There are more complex ways to allow for further vector reuse across basic blocks, and across entire functions.
 For instance, Mendis and Amarasinghe's goSLP project uses integer linear programming (ILP) to encode conditions that each vector pack must satisfy in a valid vectorization scheme.[^2] After using an ILP solver, an optimal solution can be found for creating vector packs across an entire function. goSLP also minimizes the number of vector shuffles required, by using a dynamic programming approach.
 While I never tried any ideas from the goSLP paper, I did try brute force techniques to enumerate every possible permutation of instructions in a vector pack, considering packs of size two, three and four.
 This attempt failed to scale to five vector packs, and even on four vector packs, produced too many possible vector packs that could be valid vectorization outcomes.
 This made me realize that I had to be more clever with my brute force technique to create more tractable solutions.
 I also tried enumerating combinations, rather than permutations, as well, and the results were fairly poor.
 This process of trial and error has taught me that further thought and sophistication need to be applied to the problem of reusing vector packs.

-Finally, I have no true way of evaluating the vectorization, because there is no Bril backend to target a real-life architecture.
+Finally, I have no true way of evaluating the vectorization, because I did not use a Bril backend to target a real-life architecture.
 If I compiled Bril code down to x86 assembly, then I could evaluate the true optimization impact of the vectorization via measurements of the running time.
 However, the measurements I currently make are poor approximations for the actual optimization potential of vectorization, because there is no running time estimate for each Bril instruction executed, and because there are many other factors that could play a role in the success of vectorization, such as instruction cache performance.

 ## Conclusion

-I implemented vectorization for Bril, by first preprocessing programs to allow for more opportunity to vectorize, then using two approaches of vectorization, including a naive and opportunistic method.
+I implemented vectorization for Bril, by first preprocessing programs to allow for more opportunity to create vectors, then using two approaches of vectorization, including a naive and opportunistic method.
 I found that not many vectors were able to be created statically across the Bril benchmarks, and recognized several major issues with my approaches.
 Improving several of the preprocessing passes, and incorporating main ideas from other approaches, such as from the SLP paper, would result in better vectorization.[^1] In total, I have created a foundation from which further approaches for vectorizing Bril code can be investigated.

 [^1] Samuel Larsen, and Saman Amarasinghe.
 2000.
 Exploiting Superword Level Parallelism with Multimedia Instruction Sets.
 In Proceedings of the ACM SIGPLAN 2000 conference on Programming language design and implementation (PLDI ‘00), August 2000.
 ACM Inc., New York, NY, 145-156. https://dl.acm.org/doi/10.1145/349299.349320